 So if you’ve got a baby with eczema who is also teething, get a good bib.

-Baby eczema – breaking the itch-scratch cycle
+Best way to treat Baby eczema – break the itch-scratch cycle

 Now all the creams in the world won’t help cure baby eczema if the itch-scratch cycle is in full swing.
 This is what I found hardest when Hannah’s eczema was at its worst.
 As her problem area was on her neck, it gave her easy access to scratch.
 So she’d feel itchy and scratch her neck.
 This would make her itchier and then she’d scratch some more.
 And so the cycle went on.